ryangerardwilson/rtutor/courses/data_science.md

 #### Lesson 6B: Pivot Table (Formatting)

-    # Now, because the Relation Model mandates that all relational functions
+    # Now, because the Relational Model mandates that all relational functions
     # output a relation, lets format the pivot table to be a useful relational df
     # consistent with the indexing of its input for subsequent processing